almtree/AroMaster/hardware/README.md

 The latest version of the ARO-Master control board is **V4**, it's a hat for the _Raspberry Pi 4_.
 Below is a diagram that gives an idea of ​​the hardware components of the ***ARO-Master box*** and their connections.

+> [!IMPORTANT]
+> 22-05-2025 - just received a new batch of control boards, they are not populated with the headers yet...
+I will solder them and will soon post pictures and more development.

+> [!NOTE]
+> More information on connections, boards and component assembly coming soon

 > [!NOTE]
 > More information on connections, boards and component assembly coming soon